 At the start of the Covid-19 pandemic, Deliveroo was in a unique position to help.
 The London-based food delivery platform set a goal to distribute 500,000 free meals to frontline hospital workers.
-With Slack as its digital HQ, Deliveroo surpassed its goal and delivered more than one million free meals to hospital workers across London.
+With Slack as its productivity platform, Deliveroo surpassed its goal and delivered more than one million free meals to hospital workers across London.

 Elevating winning ideas in Slack channels